truenas/middleware/docs/userguide/freenas_sharing.rst

    In the example shown in Figure 10.4d, *user1* has been used for both the user and group name, meaning that this share will only be used by *user1*.

-When finished, click "OK" and FreeNAS® will automatically create a dataset for the share that contains the correct ownership and start the CIFS service for you, so that the share is immediately available.
+When finished, click "OK" and FreeNAS® will automatically start the CIFS service for you, so that the share is immediately available.
 If you wish to configure multiple authenticated shares, repeat for each user, giving each user their own "Share name" and "Ownership".
 The new share(s) will also be added as entries to :menuselection:`Sharing --> Windows (CIFS)`.